 For UK Government

-Automated · Formally-Verified · Sovereign
+Automated · Formally-Verified

 The Dark Factory automates the production of memory-safe SPARK-Ada code.
-Every output carries the SPARK_Mode aspect and is run through the same toolchain (gnatmake, gnatprove) used to certify aircraft flight controls and rail signalling.
-Across the current 29-source corpus, 95.7% of 19,960 proof obligations have been mechanically discharged by gnatprove with CVC5 and Alt-Ergo — the remaining 4.3% are obligations gnatprove flags for human review (typically loop invariants and overflow bounds that a per-engagement proof pass would take to 100%).
+Every output unit declares SPARK_Mode => On and is processed by the same toolchain (gnatmake, gnatprove with CVC5 and Alt-Ergo) used to certify aircraft flight-control under DO-178C and rail signalling under EN 50128.
+Across the current 29-source corpus, 95.7% of 19,960 proof obligations have been mechanically discharged — the residual 4.3% are obligations gnatprove flags for human review (typically loop invariants and overflow bounds that a dedicated per-engagement proof pass would carry to 100%).

 Built by a founder with UK civil-service background.
 The initial demonstration chapters were chosen from inside knowledge of where safety-critical decisions actually sit in government — prison-service decisions on release dates, Home Detention Curfew, and parole, where errors have human-rights consequences.
 These are precisely the class of decisions Britain has always required formal procedure for; the factory brings the same proof-based rigour to the software that informs them.